 3. What has been your biggest career and/or personal achievement?

 While I have co-authored papers and been the lead investigator for two different chemistry laboratories, what I consider my biggest achievement is my contribution to the growing body of knowledge about the impact of microplastics on the environment.
 I study the effects of microplastics on shellfish.
 We know that contamination is prevalent, but we don’t know how bad it is.
 On a more personal level, sharing what our lab does, why our research is important, and how people can contribute to a healthier environment makes me very happy.
-I do this through a couple of different outreach efforts including, lab tours, school visits, our annual Open House, and by creating interactive exhibits and programs designed to engage students with science topics like climate change, microplastics, wind energy, marine chemistry, and early life history of fishes.
+I do this through a couple of different outreach efforts including, lab tours, school visits, our annual Open House, and by creating interactive exhibits and programs designed to engage students with science topics like climate change, microplastics, wind energy, marine chemistry, and early life history of fish.
 For some groups, like Big Brothers Big Sisters, I include a beach seining activity to demonstrate how scientists identify marine species and collect data.

 4. What advice would you give young women about a career in science?